CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ## Run the Topology Converter

 The topology Converter can help you to simulate a custom network topology directly on your laptop or on a dedicated server.
-The topology can be extremely complete so that you can simulate hosts as well as network equipment.
+The topology can be extremely complete; you can simulate hosts as well as network equipment.

 The topology converter translates a graphviz topology file (`.dot` file), which describes the network topology link-by-link, into a Vagrantfile, which fully represents the topology.
 Vagrantfiles are used with Vagrant to interconnect VMs.
 You can then simulate the topology with either Virtualbox and Vagrant or with KVM-QEMU and Vagrant.